“Have we satisfied our customers? Did they find our services up to their expectations?”

 Customer Churn Rate (CRR) is another metric that can help you understand if your customers are satisfied with your brand or not.
-As one of the customer satisfaction KPIs, it helps you identify the percentage of customers who gave up on the use of your products or services.
-Here giving up on your products and services would mean closing their accounts, switching to another brand for similar products or canceling subscriptions.
+One of the customer satisfaction KPIs enables you to identify the percentage of customers who gave up on using your products or services.
+Giving up on your products and services would mean closing their accounts, switching to another brand for similar products, or canceling subscriptions.

-In a nutshell, customers who aren’t active enough to invest or engage with your services can be an indicator for you to learn that your business is facing customer churn.
+In a nutshell, customers who aren’t active enough to invest or engage with your services can be an indicator to learn that your business is facing customer churn.

 How to Measure Customer Churn Rate (CCR)?

 It is easy to calculate the customer churn rate for your business.
 Here’s a formula to help you out.

 |Churn Rate = (Users at the beginning of period-Users at the end of period)/Users at the beginning of a period|

 How to Improve Customer Churn Rate (CCR)?